One-level density estimates for Dirichlet L-functions with extended support: Introduction

-As another example, it follows for instance from minor modifications of \cite{HughesRudnick,ChandeeRadziwill} that in the family of primitive Dirichlet characters of modulus $\leq Q$ one can estimate 1-level densities unconditionally for $\phi$ with $\hat{\phi}$ supported in $[-2,2]$\footnote{This is in fact the $GL(1)$ analogue of the result of Iwaniec-Luo-Sarnak for holomorphic forms}.
-Fiorilli-Miller \cite{FiorilliMiller} have shown that for any~$\delta\in(0, 2)$, this support can be enlarged to $[-2 -\delta, 2 + \delta]$ under the following ``de-averaging hypothesis''
+As another example, it follows for instance from minor modifications of \cite{HughesRudnick,ChandeeRadziwill} that in the family of primitive Dirichlet characters of modulus $\leq Q$ one can estimate 1-level densities unconditionally for $\phi$ with $\hat{\phi}$ supported in $(-2,2)$.\footnote{This is in fact the $GL(1)$ analogue of the result of Iwaniec-Luo-Sarnak for holomorphic forms.} As a by-product of work of Fiorilli-Miller~\cite[Theorem~2.8]{FiorilliMiller}, it follows that for any~$\delta\in(0, 2)$, this support can be enlarged to $(-2 -\delta, 2 + \delta)$ under the following ``de-averaging hypothesis''

-In this paper we give a first example of a family of $L$-functions in which we can \textit{unconditionally} enlarge the support past the ``trivial'' range that follows from a simple application of the trace formula (in this case orthogonality of characters).
+In this paper we give a first example of a family of $L$-functions in which we can \textit{unconditionally} enlarge the support past the ``diagonal'' range that follows from a straightforward application of the trace formula (in this case orthogonality of characters).

-\begin{theorem} Let $\Phi$ be a smooth function compactly supported in $[3/4, 9/4]$, and $\phi$ be a smooth function such that $\text{supp } \widehat{\phi} \subset [ -2 - \frac{50}{1093}, 2 + \frac{50}{1093}]$.
+\begin{theorem} Let $\Phi$ be a smooth function compactly supported in $[1/2, 3]$, and $\phi$ be a smooth function such that $\text{supp } \widehat{\phi} \subset ( -2 - \frac{50}{1093}, 2 + \frac{50}{1093})$.
 Then, as $Q \rightarrow \infty$,